A Woman is a School

 As an artist, her work has been acquired and displayed in national museums de Young, MoMA and Cooper Hewitt.

-As a writer, her first book “A Woman is a School” is published with Astra Publishing.
+As a writer, her first book “A Woman is a School” is published with Slow Factory Press.
 She has written many essays, op-eds, and articles for publications including The Cut, Vogue, Elle Magazine, Teen Vogue, as well as white papers and reports with Slow Factory.

 As an educator, her classes, curriculum and methodologies have been the precursor to applied climate-justice in academia and for various sectors including the fashion industry, waste industries, material science as well as through the Open Education platform she has championed.